|NSW DISPUTE RESOLUTION SERVICE (NSWDRS)|

 3. The insurer accepted the claim, but later advised the claimant that payment of weekly benefits and treatment expenses would cease from 3 August 2018, on the basis that she was mostly at fault for the accident.

 4. The claimant sought an internal review of this decision.
-On 14 November 2018, Shannon Martin, Internal Review Specialist, affirmed the insurer’s earlier decision.
+On 14 November 2018, XX, Internal Review Specialist, affirmed the insurer’s earlier decision.

 5. The claimant subsequently lodged this Application for a determination of whether she was the party most at fault for the accident.
 The application was referred to me on 9 May 2019.